dragonspearsinc/openshift-3-tier/README.md

 ## Intent

-This is a sample project to create and deploy a dockerized 3 tier application.
+This is a sample project to create and deploy 3 tier application into Kubernetes.
 It is NOT production ready and should not be considered to be production code.
-It is purely to demonstrate the build / deploy of dockerized applications.
+It is purely to demonstrate the build / deploy of dockerized applications onto a Kubernetes platform.

 This application has only been tested on Windows 10/11.
 It may work on other OS's but no guarantee.